 - Marital property division: If you are getting divorced and are faced with the task of dividing your marital estate, an attorney’s knowledge regarding asset valuation and tax ramifications will become very valuable to you.
 I will help you negotiate the property division that is fair and equitable.

-- Child support: The current child support laws have been updated.
-Child support is determined through a formula that takes the gross income of each parent and the number of children into account.
+- Child support: The child support laws have been updated.
+Child support is determined through a formula that considers the gross income of each parent, the number of joint minor children and the parenting time schedule.
+If a parent has minor children from another relationship, those children, as well as other child support obligations, are also factored into the calculation.
 I can help you determine the amount of child support that should be paid under your particular financial circumstances.

 - Spousal support, spousal maintenance and alimony: If you are unable to support yourself financially, you may qualify for an award of spousal maintenance.
 I carefully analyze the law along with my clients’ circumstances to determine whether or not an award of spousal maintenance is appropriate.

-- Modifications of custody, parenting time, child support and spousal maintenance: A substantial change in financial circumstances, as well as changes in the needs of your children, may require modification of certain provisions contained within your divorce decree.
-Don’t hesitate to contact me to determine whether or not a modification of your divorce decree is warranted.
+- Modifications of custody, parenting time, child support and spousal maintenance: A substantial change in circumstances may require modification of certain provisions contained within your divorce decree.
+Don’t hesitate to contact me to determine whether or not a modification of certain terms within your divorce decree is warranted.

 Life Changes — So Should Your Court Orders

 Life circumstances change and sometimes certain aspects of a divorce decree must change as well.
 A modification to an existing decree may be necessary due to a variety of reasons including the age of the child or employment changes.
-Retroactively reducing child support or spousal maintenance is not possible, so to avoid accruing back payments, contact an attorney immediately if your situation changes.
+Retroactively reducing child support or spousal maintenance is not possible, so to avoid accruing support arrears, contact an attorney immediately if your situation changes.